alzotov-goo/quickschools2/README.md

   nodes are tables - links between them are joins
   essentially all schema joins are the graph connecting tables
   we can walk thru it, starting from any node according to first field(it's table) of the query (if it's not connected - then that's it -  query is impossible),
-as we walk - we reduce graph by already walked paths,
+as we walk - we reduce graph by removing already walked paths,
 joins are seem to be cummulative as if we join 2 tables, third will be join to accumulated result,
 it makes it bit easier to generate SQL, all we need is just one big bundle (no need to keep track of one-o-one paths)